 Imaginary play is a wonderfully rich opportunity for children to test out relationships and try out new ideas in a safe and playful way.
 There’s so much scope to add in lots of language development, simple math and science concepts and early steps towards reading and writing too.
 Here are some of my children’s favourite imaginary play ideas.

-More great activities for toddlers
+More activities for toddlers